 Traditional Orthodontics – Kittanning, PA

 There are various options for orthodontic treatment nowadays, but sometimes the time-tested methods still work best.
-Here at Voller Dentistry, Dr. Voller can provide you and your children with sturdy, reliable metal braces that can be used to fix misaligned bites and improperly spaced teeth.
-After all, a straighter smile is also a far healthier one.
-If you’re interested in braces or want to learn more about your orthodontic options, call us today to set up an appointment.
+Here at Voller Dentistry, PC, Dr. Voller can provide you and your children with sturdy, reliable metal braces that can be used to fix misaligned bites and improperly spaced teeth.
+After all, a straighter smile is also a far healthier one!
+If you’re interested in braces or want to learn more about your options for traditional orthodontics in Kittanning, PA, call us today to set up an appointment.

 How Do Traditional Braces Work?

 Since the teeth are attached to the bone via ligaments, they are capable of movement.
 Braces take advantage of this by constantly applying a small amount of pressure to gradually push the teeth to a new position via brackets and wires attached to the teeth.
 We’ll need to tighten your braces every few weeks or so to make sure the teeth keep moving towards where they should be.
 Depending on the changes that have to be made, some additional attachments and accessories may be placed on your braces.
 We can give you a timeline for how long you’ll need to wear traditional braces at your orthodontic consultation.